Republic of Texas: Education

 President Anson Jones signed the charter for Baylor University in the fall of 1845.
 Henry Lee Graves was elected Baylor's first president.
-It is believed to be the oldest university in Texas, however, Rutersville College was chartered in 1840 with land and the town of Rutersville.
+It is believed to be the oldest university in Texas; however, Rutersville College was chartered in 1840 with land and the town of Rutersville.
 Chauncey Richardson was elected Rutersville first president.
-The college later became Southwestern University in Georgetown, Fayette county.
+The college later became Southwestern University in Georgetown, Williamson county.
 University of Mary Hardin-Baylor was also chartered by the Republic of Texas in 1845, and received lands in Belton, Texas.
 Wesleyan College, chartered in 1844 and signed by president Sam Houston, another predecessor to Southwestern did not survive long due to competition from other colleges.
 Mirabeau Lamar signed a charter in 1844 for the Herman University for medicine but classes never started due to lack of funds.
 The University of San Augustine was chartered June 5, 1837, but did not open until 1842 when Marcus A. Montrose became president.
-There were as many as 150 students enrolled, however, attendance declined to 50 in 1845, and further situations including animosity and embittered factions in the community closed the university in 1847.
+There were as many as 150 students enrolled.
+However, attendance declined to 50 in 1845, and further situations including animosity and embittered factions in the community closed the university in 1847.
 Later it became the University of East Texas, and soon after that became the Masonic Institute of San Augustine in 1851.
-Guadalupe College at Gonzales was approved January 30, 1841, however, no construction efforts ensued for the next eleven years.
+Guadalupe College at Gonzales was approved January 30, 1841; however, no construction efforts ensued for the next eleven years.